ReproNim/module-dataprocessing/_episodes/04-containers.md

 There are various versions of Docker depending on the system you’re using, including Docker for Mac (for OSX users) and Docker for Windows (for Windows Pro users).
 If you have the Home edition of Windows, you still can use Docker, but have to install VM first.
-Unfortunatelly, Docker can not be easily used on traditional HPC resources.
+Unfortunately, Docker can not be easily used on traditional HPC resources.
-One of the main reason is privilige escalation via Docker, i.e. users can get root access to the host system.
+One of the main reason is privilege escalation via Docker, i.e. users can get root access to the host system.

 Singularity offers an alternative to docker on HPC clusters.